maranatha!

 BACK OF BOOK COVER TEXT (WITH WHEN TO HIDE AS 46 AND NOT 40 DAYS):

 This book presents a theory that the past spring feasts of the Lord could predict the future end times prophecy events using the fall feasts of the Lord.
-This basic prophetic understanding was proposed in the early 1980s by Robert van Kampen The Sign of Christ’s Coming and the End of the Age.
+This basic prophetic understanding was written about in 1980 by Robert van Kampen The Sign of Christ’s Coming and the End of the Age.
 Since then, other author scholars have come to the same understanding: Marvin Rosenthal The Feasts of the LORD, Michael Norten Unlocking the Secrets of the Feasts, Bruce R. Booker The Feasts of the LORD, and Sam Nadler Messiah in The Feasts of Israel.

 Its logical conclusion is a series of dates reflecting the fall feasts of the Lord.
 These dates are based on scripturally significant events in Israel: 14 May 1948 and June 1967.
 The following events will be proposed among many others.